ARM-software/libGPULayers/layer_gpu_profile/README_LAYER.md

 * `workload`: Sample every workload in each frame of interest.
 * `frame`: Sample at the end of each frame of interest.

+By default per-frame samples are isolated from other frames by inserting a `vkDeviceWaitIdle()` before and after the frame to ensure that workload in the sampled region does not overlap neighboring frames.
+Setting the `frame_serialization` config option to `false` will allow frames to overlap without serialization, but can add noise to the returned counter values.
+This option has no effect for per-workload sampling, which must always use serialization.

 ## Layer counters

 The current layer uses a hard-coded set of performance counters defined in the